franklingoldsmith/BoundaryLayerModel/README.md

 ## Installation
 BoundaryLayer model can be run using the pre-existing executables or compiling the code on user’s local machine from the source.
+All operating parameters needed to run the model are specified in the 'input.dat' file.

 ### Pre-existing compiled versions
 1. Download the OS-specific compiled versions of the BoundaryLayer model from the `run' folder.